How to Keep Love From Making You Foolish

 Now, the good news: You can stop actually doing things that make you look and feel like an idiot, despite the fact that you really want to do them, if you use the right strategy.
 You can stop the compulsive voicemail and email-checking, the constant texting, and the Facebook stalking.
 You can stop yourself from Googling his name (again).
 You can shut out all those premature thoughts of what your wedding will be like, and what you'll name your children.
 And when you're wondering on your second date if she has fallen in love with you yet, you can stop yourself from actually asking her.

 The solution begins with embracing the idea that dating is like dieting.
 Nobody loses weight by deciding that they just won't want calorie-rich food anymore.
 You can't talk yourself out of wanting french fries.
 And if you're counting on the sheer force of will to see you through when you feel tempted, you're going to end up eating a lot of french fries.

 The key to a successful plan involves deciding what you will do instead.
-So when you are taken by the desire to try to track him down on Facebook or Instagram, or to leave that "not sure if you got my last message" message on her answering machine, what more productive, non-creepy behavior will you replace it with?
-My mother once giving me some excellent advice about a boyfriend I was obsessing over: "If you feel like calling him," she said, "then call me."
+So when you are taken by the desire to try to track him down on Facebook or Instagram or to leave that "not sure if you got my last message" message on her answering machine, what more productive, non-creepy behavior will you replace it with?
+My mother, once giving me some excellent advice about a boyfriend I was obsessing over, said: "If you feel like calling him," she said, "then call me."
 You don't have to call your mother when love messes with your head, but having some sort of plan in place is essential.